Category Archives: Minnesota

 Exact Boundaries Important

-In newly laid out subdivisions in Pine City where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Dodge Center where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been exactly checked, or a piece that is being separated, will call for a study to locate the new corners and also lot lines in Minnesota, which should be completely noted so they will never come to be shed.
+Land that has never ever been specifically checked, or an item that is being divided, will certainly require a study to find the brand-new corners and also great deal lines in Minnesota, which need to be completely marked so they will never ever come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.